Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs: The proof of the main results

 \section{The proof of the main results}

-In this section, we shall state the proof of the main results, by making use of nonlinear stochastic calculus and viscosity solution theory.
-Roughly speaking, we will prove the limit function of $u^{\varepsilon,x}$ is the unique viscosity solution to the averaged PDE \eqref{PDE511}.
+In this section, we shall state the proof of the main results, by making use of nonlinear stochastic calculus and viscosity solution theory, which is different from the linear case.
+Roughly speaking, we will prove the limit function of $u^{\varepsilon}$ is the unique viscosity solution to the averaged PDE \eqref{PDE511}.
+The key point is based on the uniform estimate \eqref{myw125}.